 Challenge: Deploy an Agile Enterprise-Level CMS

-When senior executives decided to expand Qumulo’s digital marketing strategy, the CMS turned into an impassable roadblock.
+When senior executives decided to expand Qumulo’s digital marketing strategy, the legacy CMS turned into an impassable roadblock.
 Kristi Whitman, Website and Optimization Manager at Qumulo, remembers that time well.
-“Even though I had a lot of experience with CMSs, the Python-based CMS made it very difficult and sometimes impossible to do my job.
+“Even though I had a lot of experience with CMSs, the custom Django CMS made it very difficult and sometimes impossible to do my job.
 It was very limiting and created a huge bottleneck any time we wanted to do a digital campaign or make template changes.”

 Whitman decided to experiment with the tools she already knew: WordPress running on the Pantheon WebOps platform.
 She spun up a Pantheon sandbox and quickly created a simple WordPress site that matched Qumulo’s branding.
 She created easily modifiable page templates optimized for sharing and conversion.

 Whitman went live with Pantheon and WordPress on a Qumulo subdomain.
 Her team quickly launched successful digital marketing campaigns to demonstrate the platform's value.